actatux/bluebanquise-inventory-ha-management/README.md

-# BlueBanquise Inventory Single Iceberg
+# BlueBanquise Inventory High Availability Management

 This project aims to provide an inventory to use with [BlueBanquise](https://www.bluebanquise.com).

-This Single Iceberg example is made of:
+This High Availability Management example is made of:

- * 1 management node
+ * 2 management nodes (for High Availability)
  * 1 login node
- * 4 computes nodes
+ * 1 compute node

 All of them are linked to a single ethernet management network and to one interconnect.